3 June–3 September 2017

 Film Program – Part 3

 Films by Peter Weiss (1957), Lennart Johansson (1959), Josef Doukkali and Lennart Westman (2009), Ane Hjort Guttu (2012), Christine Leuhusen (2016)

 Social media: @indexstockholm #thepromise

-With kind support from Creative New Zealand, Goethe Institute Sweden, Barbro Osher Pro Suecia Foundation, Jan Warburton Charitable Trust, and in collaboration with Royal Institute of Art (RIA) and Italian Cultural Institute in Stockholm.
+The Promise is realized with generous support by Goethe Institute Sweden, Barbro Osher Pro Suecia Foundation, Creative New Zealand, Jan Warburton Charitable Trust, the Nordic Art Association, in collaboration with the Royal Institute of Art / Kungl.
+Konsthögskolan and Film i Samtidskonsten.
+Thanks to the Italian Cultural Institute, the Stockholm Urban Planning Department and The Garage Stockholm.